room355/ezEmailListener/README.md

 #Email Listener

 An example application use spring integration flow for listening any new email.

+Connecting to email account by imaps protocol and process the email following MIME structure.